dhasek00/pynginx-accesstail/README.md

 # pynginx-accesstail

-pynginx-accesstail is a python script to parse an NGINX Access.log file.
+pynginx-accesstail is a python script to parse an NGINX Access.log file It will print results to stdout and write to /var/log/stats.log

 It requires the following NGINX log_format directive: